 Ground floor level access.
 A lift is available to the upper gallery and there is a ramped exit from the ropewalk.
 Please note lift size is 3’7” x 4’9” (110cm x 147cm).
 Please note that there is a small area of cobblestones immediately outside the ramped exit from the building that could be more difficult to negotiate.

 Ground floor level access.
 A lift is available to the upper floor.
 Please note lift size is 3’6” x 4’5” (109cm x 135cm)

 The RNLI Historic Lifeboat Collection (No. 4 Covered Slip)

 The self guided visitor route around the gallery is via a gently inclined walkway

 Self guided visitor route with ground floor ramped access.
 A disabled toilet is located in the building.

 HMS GANNET (1878)

 Access to Main Deck and Commander’s Cabin is via a ramped gangway with access for visitors in wheelchairs.
 Lower deck, poop and forecastle decks are accessed via steep ladders.

 HMS CAVALIER (1944)

 Access to the ship is via a steep gangway (with steps leading up to it).
 The visitor route onboard involves a number of steep ladders and small compartments with narrow passageways.
 A separate gangway is located to the port side of the ship to enable wheelchair access to the main deck (and aft education spaces).
-Please speak to staff to arrange access to the ship using this method.
+Please speak to a member of staff to arrange access to the ship using this method if you require it.